Absent Friends: World Premiere Reviews

 There's a breath-taking cheek about it all.
 Not only the way this production, directed by Alan Ayckbourn, stretches every silence to the verge of fidgeting.
 But in the way he has us laughing over the last taboo subject, death and the way it embarrasses us.

 And the deeper irony is that under the giggles we are faced with the equally unmentionable reality of the death of love.
+Absent Friends is not just black comedy - which is usually funnier than gloomy - but bleak comedy, cold, hard and ruthless.

 The characters are a little down-market from the usual Ayckbourn crowd - lower-middle rather than middle-middle class - so that we always feel superior, even despise them, and so let ourselves off the hook.

-l thought last year's trilogy was a comic masterpiece which would be unworkable anywhere else, which shows how wrong you can be, I cannot see
+l thought last year's trilogy was a comic masterpiece which would be unworkable anywhere else, which shows how wrong you can be, I cannot see Absent Friends sweeping the repertory round either, but it is a minor tragedy."

 (The Guardian, 19 June 1974)